Rishthegreat/Notes/School/Vietnam War.md

 	- Ho Chi Minh was more popular and the Vietnamese did not want US interference
 - Ngo Dinh Minh was Catholic while most of Vietnam was Buddhist, which made people not like him more
 - Both sides go into a war and US gives $1 Bill in economic and military aid to South Vietnam from 1955 to 1961
+	- US believed in the Domino theory where if one
+##### SEATO
+- Southeast Asian Treaty Organization 1954
+- Like NATO, but not as important